Super Saturday Flu Vaccination Clinics

 Who should not get the vaccine?

-If you have any severe (life-threatening) allergies.
+If you have any severe (life-threatening) allergies you should not get vaccinated.
 If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, you may be advised not to get a dose.
 Most, but not all, types of flu vaccine contain a small amount of egg.

-If you ever had Guillain-Barré Syndrome (a severe paralyzing illness, also called GBS).
+If you ever had Guillain-Barré Syndrome (a severe paralyzing illness, also called GBS) you should be discussed with your doctor if you should get vaccinated.
 Some people with a history of GBS should not get this vaccine.
-This should be discussed with your doctor.

 Remember the Flu FACTS!